-Does APR pay taxes?
+Does American Prairie pay taxes?

-Our analysis of real estate trends shows that American Prairie Reserve’s presence has had no effect on the regional market.
+Our analysis of real estate trends shows that American Prairie’s presence has had no effect on the regional market.
 As with agricultural properties elsewhere in eastern Montana, prices increase and decrease based on regional and national economic conditions, regional and national demand, property productivity, and cattle and grain prices, which vary from year to year.
-In compliance with industry standards and best practices, all American Prairie Reserve land acquisitions are advised by independent professional appraisals.
+In compliance with industry standards and best practices, all American Prairie land acquisitions are advised by independent professional appraisals.

-Why do local landowners sell to APR?
+Why do local landowners sell to American Prairie?

 Ranchers may sell their land for a variety of reasons, such as a desire to purchase new grazing pastures, a need to consolidate their herds, or a decision to move their cattle operation to another part of Montana or out of state.
-People are often surprised to learn that most sellers with whom American Prairie Reserve has done business are still in the ranching business and the vast majority of them still reside in the local area.
+People are often surprised to learn that most sellers with whom American Prairie has done business with are still in the ranching business and the vast majority of them still reside in the local area.
 Like any neighborhood, land ownership in the region is constantly shifting.
 Many of the properties we’ve purchased have been bought and sold three or four times in the past two decades.

-We expect over time that the assembly of American Prairie Reserve will significantly increase expenditures on outdoor recreation, education programs and science research in the region.
+We expect over time that the assembly of American Prairie will significantly increase expenditures on outdoor recreation, education programs and science research in the region.
 This will result in an influx of revenues for motels, restaurants, caterers, sporting goods stores, gas stations, outfitters and others who service these visitors and programs.
 As demonstrated elsewhere in the American West and many other places around the world, restoration of large natural areas and the resulting recreational opportunities help local communities attract and retain people, from retirees to young business professionals and entrepreneurs.